Know something about this song or lyrics?

 The daughter of a lawyer told the fallen priest

-And tapping at the air with her heel
+And dabbing at the arrow in her heel

 She said, "Leave me alone but just don't leave me here, all right?"